EU songwriters urge antitrust probe of broadcasters

 "This complaint represents what is at stake for the independent community of composers and songwriters and why it matters, not only to the composers, but also the threat to quality and diversity of talent among younger, less well-known composers and songwriters which these practices pose," said ECSA Chairman Alfons Karabuda.

-Other broadcasters named in the complaint include TF1, ZDF Digital Medienproduktion GmbH, RTL Group AUDK.LU, SAT 1, ARD, Rat Pack Filmproduktions GmbH, The Studio Hamburg Group, Grundy UFA TV Produktions GmbH, Rai Radiotelevisione Italiana S.p.A., NTR, RTL Netherland, DDB Amsterdam, Sky1, ITV Studios Limited, ITV plc and Zodiak Media Group.
+Other broadcasters named in the complaint include TF1, ZDF Digital Medienproduktion GmbH, RTL Group, SAT 1, ARD, Rat Pack Filmproduktions GmbH, The Studio Hamburg Group, Grundy UFA TV Produktions GmbH, Rai Radiotelevisione Italiana S.p.A., NTR, RTL Netherland, DDB Amsterdam, Sky1, ITV Studios Limited, ITV plc and Zodiak Media Group.

 ECSA represents more than 12,000 composers and songwriters.